Hidashimora/audio-to-text/README.md

 Limits can change over time, so check the dashboard for the latest values.

+But we’re sneaky about it — we just create multiple accounts and use multiple keys.

 ### Note for users in Russia
 AssemblyAI may require VPN access from Russia.
 Useful project: https://github.com/Hidashimora/free-vpn-anti-rkn